About the Reserve

 There are no public parking areas on Mount Sutro, so we encourage our visitors to take public transportation or to park on Clarendon Avenue.

-Craig Dawson, a native San Franciscan, founded the Stewards in 2006.
-Dawson has been active as an advocate for protecting and preserving Mount Sutro since he joined UCSF’s Community Advisory Group in 1992.
+Founded in 2006 by Craig Dawson, a native San Franciscan, Dawson has been active as an advocate for protecting and preserving Mount Sutro since he joined UCSF’s Community Advisory Group in 1992.

 Reserve Management Plan